 The Damiani family were betrayed, however, and Modesto only just managed to warn the soldiers in time, pulling on his coat over his nightclothes as he dashed out in the early morning to warn them.
 Modesto, who spoke English as he had spent some pre-war years in Australia, himself also escaped.
 His family was threatened by the Germans and Fascists, but Modesto’s whereabouts were not revealed.

 The bravery of Modesto, and documents testifying to his courage and the successful escape of the soldiers, came to the attention of the Monte San Martino Trust in 2016 through contacts with the Lucca branch of the Istituto Storico, which was researching the fate of partisans and prisoners of war in north Tuscany in 1943-44.
 Damiani’s son, who was also called Modesto and who had been 11 years old at the time of the rescue, got in touch with the Monte San Martino Trust and asked if it were possible to trace relatives of the soldiers who were rescued.

 Andrew Adams, a Trust member, accordingly placed news stories about seven of the PoWs, whose names had been handed down, in different British newspapers, with the rather remote hope that these names would ring bells.
-In December, he struck lucky after a story naming James Devaney, of Possilpark, Glasgow, was published in Scotland’s Daily Record.
+He struck lucky after a story naming James Devaney, of Possilpark, Glasgow, was published in Scotland’s Daily Record.

 Mark Logan immediately contacted the Trust.
 He said: “I was overwhelmed when reading the article as the PoW mentioned in the article was my late grandfather James (Jimmy) Devaney.
 I had grown up hearing this incredible story from my mother and grandmother, how he escaped during a march from the camp and was aided by the locals of an Italian village who sheltered him from the Nazis until his return to the allies.